armenstepanyan/js-tips/js-basic/promise.md

-A Promise is a proxy for a value not necessarily known when the promise is created.
-It allows you to associate handlers with an asynchronous action's eventual success value or failure reason.
-This lets asynchronous methods return values like synchronous methods: instead of immediately returning the final value, the asynchronous method returns a promise to supply the value at some point in the future.
+A **Promise** in JavaScript is an object that represents the eventual result of an asynchronous operation.
+Instead of returning a final value right away, an asynchronous function returns a Promise, which acts as a placeholder for a value that will be available in the future.

+A Promise provides a cleaner way to work with asynchronous code by letting you register callbacks for two possible outcomes:

+- The operation succeeds → the Promise becomes `fulfilled` and provides a result.

+- The operation fails → the Promise becomes `rejected` and provides an error reason.

+This makes asynchronous code easier to reason about, since you can attach handlers to the Promise instead of passing around nested callbacks.

+#### Promise States

-A Promise is in one of these states:
+A Promise can be in exactly one of the following states:

-* pending: initial state, neither fulfilled nor rejected.
-* fulfilled: meaning that the operation completed successfully.
-* rejected: meaning that the operation failed.
+* Pending – The asynchronous operation has not yet completed.

+* Fulfilled – The operation completed successfully, and the Promise has a resolved value.

+* Rejected – The operation failed, and the Promise has a reason for the failure.

+Once a Promise is fulfilled or rejected, its state becomes **settled**, and it cannot change again.

 ```ts
 var promise = new Promise(function(resolve, reject) {